MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEnhancedEncryptionPolicy.md

 ```

 ### -PolicyName
 Specifies the name of the policy to be assigned.
 The PolicyName is the policy identity minus the policy scope ("tag:").
 A policy that has an identity of "Tag:ContosoPartnerTeamsEnhancedEncryptionPolicy" has a PolicyName of "ContosoPartnerTeamsEnhancedEncryptionPolicy".
 If you set PolicyName to a null value, then the command will unassign any individual policy assigned to the user.
-For example: Grant-CsTeamsEnhancedEncryptionPolicy -Identity "Ken Myer" -PolicyName $Null
+For example: Grant-CsTeamsEnhancedEncryptionPolicy -Identity "Ken Myer" -PolicyName $Null.

 ```yaml
 Type: String